cameronDz/simple-text-ellipsis/README.md

 const yourComponent = () => {
   const text = 'This is an example of using SimpleEllipsis component';
   const count = 15;
-  const gridCounts = {
+  const breakpoints = {
-    lg: 20, // 'This is an example o...' displays at lg break point
+    lg: { count: 20 }, // 'This is an example o...' displays at lg break point
-    xl: 30  // 'This is an example of using Si...' displays at xl break point };        // 'This is an exam...' will display for all other break points
+    xl: { count: 30 }  // 'This is an example of using Si...' at xl break point }; // 'This is an exam...' will display for all other break points since
-            //    since count prop is specified const propsObject = { count, gridCount, text };
+     //   count prop is specified
+  const propsObject = { count, gridCount, text };
   return (
       <React.Fragment>